singularsyntax/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/core-concepts/components.md

 Components do not need to be declared on a page directly, but they are attached to the page when it is rendered, and is able to provide any kind of scripts or styles to the page in which it is being used.

-Some components, like the {{anchor('Swagger Component', 'Orchid Swagger')}} add their own scripts and styles to the page.
+Some components, like the {{anchor('Swagger Component', 'OrchidSwagger')}} add their own scripts and styles to the page.
 You do not need to do anything for this, the component will take care of telling Orchid to render its assets and add them to the Page so they end up in the same blocks of scripts and styles that the Theme also provides.